SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threats at System Level

 \begin{takeaway}

-\textbf{Insight \thetakeaway: } \textit{ Attacks on agent actions exploit model-level vulnerabilities to misdirect multimodal agents.
-These attacks bypass or compromise system-level constraints on information flow, allowing unexpected or harmful data to enter the channel.
-This reduces the effective bandwidth ($B\downarrow$), resulting in misinformation, system integrity breaches, and ultimately harmful consequences.} \end{takeaway}
+\textbf{Insight \thetakeaway: } Attacks on agent actions exploit model-level weaknesses to bypass system-level information-flow constraints, allowing unexpected or malicious content to enter the channel.
+This degrades effective bandwidth ($B\downarrow$) and enables misinformation, integrity violations, and harmful agent behaviors. \end{takeaway}